c-bless/reveal/README.md

 4. Create first user and import End of Life dates `make init-db`.
 This needs to be done in a secound console window while images are running. (!!!
 Initial password for user admin is printed to stdout, make sure you note it ;) !!!)

+**Ports reachable on docker containers:**
+- 8000: webapp (http)
+- 8001: webapi (http) -> http:localhost:8001/docs for API-doc
+- 80: Nginx reverse proxy for webapp (http)
+- 81: Nginx reverse proxy for webapi (http) -> http:localhost:81/docs for API-doc

+Not implemented yet:
+- 443: Nginx reverse proxy for webapp (https) -> if implemented redirect from 80 will be added as well
+- 8443: Nginx reverse proxy for webapi (https) -> if implemented redirect from 81 will be added as well

 ### CLI Commands to interact with dockerized application ###

 Needs to be run from root directory of this repository while Docker Images are running.